 How is the Dutch economy developing?

-According to the first estimate conducted by Statistics Netherlands (CBS), which is based on currently available data, gross domestic product (GDP) declined by 1.7 percent in Q1 2020 relative to Q4 2019.
-This is the biggest contraction after Q1 2009, when GDP collapsed by 3.6 percent on the previous quarter.
-The fall in GDP over Q1 is mainly attributable to declining household consumption.
+According to the second estimate conducted by Statistics Netherlands (CBS), gross domestic product (GDP) declined by 1.5 percent in Q1 2020 relative to Q4 2019.
+The growth rate has been adjusted upwards.
+In the first estimate, which was published on 15 May, contraction was 1.7 percent.
+GDP contraction in Q1 is mainly attributable to a decline in household consumption.
 Read more

 How many companies have been declared bankrupt over the past few weeks?